 - Add in the pasta, broccoli, and cheddar cheese; stir until cheese is melted and continue to cook for 2 to 3 minutes or until heated through.

-- Remove from heat and let stand for 2 to 3 minutes.
+- Remove from heat and let rest for a few minutes.

 - Stir and Serve.